Risk Management: How to manage risks in projects

 • What risks have occurred in previous projects that can also occur here?

-Some vital tools teams can use to identify risks include conducting stakeholder interviews, team workshops, SWOT analysis, assumption identification and risk analysis assessments.
-Teams must identify the root causes of risks during this process to ensure risk response and actions are truly effective.
+Teams can identify risks by conducting stakeholder interviews, team workshops, SWOT analyses, assumption identification, and risk analysis assessments.
+Teams must identify the root causes of risks during this process to ensure their risk response is truly effective.

 2. Analyse the risks